 You can expect that the facilitator will review the case and listen to both sides.
 The facilitator will then be prepared to allow further discussion of facts and to listen to further arguments as to why a different interpretation might be placed on certain facts.

-GOV.UK explains when you can apply for alternative dispute resolution.
+GOV.UK explains when you can apply for ADR.

-A full list of the types of dispute that do not qualify for alternative dispute resolution can be found on GOV.UK.
+A full list of the types of dispute that do not qualify for ADR can be found on GOV.UK.